AkioUnity/wp-lomago/wp-content/plugins/similling-forms/readme.txt

 == Installation ==
 1. Go to plugins in your dashboard and select 'add new'
-2. Search for 'Image Hover Effects' and install it
+2. Search for 'Smiling Form Effects' and install it
-3. Go to Dashboard > Image Hover Effects.Save options
+3. Go to Dashboard > Smiling Form Effects.Save options
 4. Get shortcode using Get Shortcode Button
 5. Use shorcode in Post,Page or Custom Post type
 6. Now visit that page and see plugin in action